FloudXX/Adaptive-Block-Adjustment-Framework/README.md

 # Adaptive-Block-Adjustment-Framework

-This is an offical implementation of 《Adaptive Transformer Dual Correction Method for Accuracy Improvement of High-resolution Low-Quality DEMs》.
+This is an offical implementation of 《Adaptive Transformer Dual Correction Method for Low-Accuray DEMs with Higher Spatial Resolution》.

 ## Key Designs